david-ma/thirst-quencher/readme.md

 All Gulp packages will have the prefix `gulp-`.

-## Installation of packages and components
+## Installation of modules and components

 Run

 	npm install
 	bower install

-from your project directory to install all the `node` packages and `bower` components.
+from your project directory to install all the `node_modules` and `bower_components`.

 ## Customisation

-Comments with the text *Editable* have been added in the `gulpfile.js`, and indicate where you can change/add things to suit your project.
+Comments with the text _Editable_ have been added in the `gulpfile.js`, and indicate where you can change/add things to suit your project.
 Brief comments detailing what can be changed have also been added.

 ## File/Folder Structure